kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 - [`Test Cases/CURA/VisualTestingChronos`](Scripts/main/CURA/VisualTestingChronos/Script1627619550263.groovy)

 You will execute the Test Case two times.
-You run it once, wait for some period (seconds, minuits, hours, or days, ... up to you), then run it again.
+You run it once; wait for some period (seconds, minuits, hours, or days, ... up to you); then run it again.
 The Test Case will preserve the output of previous runs.

+#### (2) The "store" directory

-So you will see 2 directories named like `yyyyMMdd_hhmmss`.
-It will look like this:
+You will get 2 directories named in the format of  `yyyyMMdd_hhmmss`.
+The directories will look like this:

 ```
 $ tree store